March 7, 2024

 Diconelec Unveils 120 MW Solar Projects in Honduras

-“We hope to add allies that will make the projects more competitive in the financial and technical aspects so that we can choose to participate in the spot market, agree on a private PPA or submit offers in a State tender,” said Samuel Rodríguez, technical and commercial director of projects at Diconelec.
+Samuel Rodríguez, the company’s technical and commercial director of projects, outlined the multi-pronged market strategy.
+“We hope to add allies that will make the projects more competitive in the financial and technical aspects so that we can choose to participate in the spot market, agree on a private PPA or submit offers in a State tender,” he explained.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.